91khr/lines9/README.md

 *refreshing* the statusline would reset the statusline option with the cached value, and only *updating* the statusline would forcefully regenerate the scheme.

+The tabline is similar to statuslines, and uses similar strategy.

+By default, following autocmds would trigger refreshing:

+- `BufEnter` and `WinEnter`: refresh current window;
+- `TabEnter`: refresh current tabpage and the tabline.

+**Note** that the refreshments are hard-coded, happens *after* events are processed, and are not a part of the event system.

 ## Todo

 - [ ] Use actual types for the components instead of `any`.